Financial-Times/document-store-api/runbooks/runbook.md

 ## Architecture

-Document Store API allows writes to and reads from DocumentDB.
+Document Store API allows writes to and reads from Atlas MongoDB.
 Endpoints: `/content`, `/internalcomponents`, `/complementarycontent`.
 If this service is unavailable no publishes nor reads from the APIs will be working as expected.

 ## Contains Personal Data